We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s a man-made inclusion, usually the fault of the diamond cutter.

 If the polishing wheel is placed closely to the rough diamond with too much force, it can leave a bruise.
-They can also be caused by the wearer if it’s dropped or hit against a hard surface.
+They can also be caused by the wearer if it’s dropped or hit against a hard surface or stores it improperly.

 Bruises also leave open the potential for further structural damage.